 The GenderPro Capacity Building Program is a first-of-its-kind course designed to educate international development professionals on the skills and knowledge they need to integrate gender into their existing programs and the best approaches to improve the lives of women and girls around the world.
 The course consists of about 30 hours of facilitated online learning over 14 weeks, an applied practicum focused on a work deliverable, and a in person residential course in Washington, D.C at the conclusion of the program.

-Our second cohort began on September 16th, 2019.
+Our second cohort began on September 16th, 2019 and the third cohort will begin the week of June 8th, 2020.
 The applications for cohorts are rolling.
 Eligible participants are mid- to senior-level global development, gender, and/or humanitarian professionals who are interested in deepening their skills in integrating gender into development programming.

 You can learn more information about the GenderPro Capacity Building Program and apply at the following link: https://genderpro.gwu.edu.